acgetchell/mundus-atrox/src/journals/ninth.md

 - We hear a booming echo and we see a cave entrance and hear the ocean. *Gundren* sees a Dwarf body and *Gundren* gasps and runs toward it.
 He screams “*Thardon*!”
 He turns the body over and sees tiny arrow bolts. *Wulrif* starts looking at the bolts and they are silvery but crumble in the sunlight. *Viker* detects magic boots on *Thardon’s* body.
 She attempts to pry off the boots and *Gundren* says “What are you doing?
 That’s my brother!”
 She says “…is he using them?” *Gundren* is taken aback and looks away in hesitant approval.
 The boots suddenly resize (Boots of Striding and Springing) to her feet.
 - We drop down further into the cave and cannot see very far.
 The **Spell Forge** is a place where magic weapons are made.
 We are looking for that here.
 - We decide to head west and it starts becoming a maze of twisty little passages with 6’ high ceilings and several collapsed passageways.
 We decide to head north.
 We see a pool with dark water to the west, the shore is full of broken shells and odor.
 Steps head to the east. *Viker* detects magic and she sees an outline of something in the pool at the bottom, something small and about 20’ down. *Viker* turns into an octopus and dives down.
-She sees a skeleton and grabs a wand of magic missiles off the body.
+She sees a skeleton and grabs a wand of Magic Missiles off the body.
 She generously gives it to *Tasbros*.
 - We head forward on the path and encounter a barricaded door. *Viker* decides to turn into a centipede and try to find what’s on the other side.
 She sees 10 bugbears on the other side.
 - We decide to backtrack down the path and send *Steve* down the northeastern hallway with *Viker* on his back.
 They see a normal, narrow passageway and as we all follow behind, the whole floor and walls start to wrap around and swallow us.
 We figure out it’s an Ochre Jelly.
 It’s basically on a jellyfish’s back.
 Everyone is surprised except for *Benjamin*, *Viker*, and *Tysnera*.
 They all get attacked.